 Research Paper - The final draft of the research paper (1250-word minimum) will count as an additional 30% of final grade.
 The bibliography or works cited must include at least 4 scholarly sources.

 Calendar

-Week 1 (8/23 to 8/29) No Class on Friday 8/27 Class introductions, syllabus review, course plan, what is religion?
+Class introductions, syllabus review, course plan, what is religion?